kyma-project/community/docs/guidelines/content-guidelines/04-ui-elements.md

 ## Tooltips

 Tooltips are messages that provide additional information about a certain UI element.
-Still, the text within a tooltip should contain information that brings value to the user, so avoid adding content that may be irrelevant.
-Tooltips shouldn't also contain information that is necessary to complete a given task.
+Still, the text within a tooltip must contain information that brings value to the user, so avoid adding content that may be irrelevant.
+Tooltips cannot also contain information that is necessary to complete a given task.
 Such information should be visible at first glimpse.
 Otherwise, users will have to remember the content of a tooltip and refer back to it after the tooltip is deactivated.
 Here are some general guidelines on creating tooltip texts:

 - Keep your tooltips 1-2 sentences long.
 If you need to explain a concept in more details, create a separate document and link to it instead of providing the whole explanation in a tooltip.
 - Use sentence case inside a tooltip and follow punctuation rules.